 Managing Dependencies Per Project

 Historically, all Go code was stored in one giant monorepo, because that’s how Google organizes their codebase internally and that took its toll on the design of the language.

-Go Modules is somewhat of a departure from this approach thanks to community feedback.
+Go Modules is somewhat of a departure from this approach.
 You’re no longer required to keep all your projects under

-$GOPATH.
-However, all your downloaded dependencies will still be placed under
+However, technically all your downloaded dependencies are still placed under

-Thankfully, there are multiple ways to address the issue.
+Thankfully, there are multiple (undocumented, mind you) ways to address the issue.

 Option 1: Set GOPATH inside your project directory